liuxinren456852/lag/lastools-patched/bin/lascanopy_README.txt

   [10, 50).
 In the same manner the option '-d 0.5 2 4 10 50' will
   produce a relative height density raster in which the counts are divided by the total number of points and scaled to a percentage.

+  Metrics alo exist for intensities and '-int_min' and '-int_max' do the obvious, just like '-int_avg', '-int_qav', '-int_std', '-int_ske' or '-int_kur'.
+Similarly you can produce intensity percentiles with '-int_p 25 50 75' or intensity counts as well
+  as densities using the corresponding '-int_c 0 128 256 1024' or
+  '-int_d 0 128 256 1024'.

   By default the generated raster spans the extend of the header bounding box.
 You can use the bounding box of the tile with